 According to the PRI Annual Report, the total assets under management of PRI signatories, the cohort of asset managers that have committed to upholding ESG principles, a barometer for the ESG industry, has increased roughly five-fold since 2010, from \$21 trillion to \$121.3 trillion by March 31, 2022.
-According to the 2020 McKinsey Report, an ESG approach to private markets has been one of the most talked about developments of the past several years.
-According to the 2020 McKinsey Report, as public awareness of and activism relating to ESG driven investing have increased, many prominent investors in Private Equity have followed suit, often requiring general partners to pass an ESG screen as part of their diligence processes - demanding transparency into ESG policies, procedures and performance of portfolio assets.
-These trends have all held true as the McKinsey Report for the 2022 Annual Review of Private Market reemphasizes these movements.
+This continued into 2023.
+An ESG approach to private markets has been one of the most talked about developments of the past several years.
+According to the 2023 McKinsey Report, as public awareness of and activism relating to ESG driven investing have increased, many prominent investors in Private Equity have followed suit, often requiring general partners to pass an ESG screen as part of their diligence processes - demanding transparency into ESG policies, procedures and performance of portfolio assets.
 In response and in conjunction with regulatory influence, we believe the adoption of ESG and the growth of impact investing will continue to proliferate in private markets.